MichJadams/MichJAdams/README.md

 ﻿# Hey, I'm Michaela!

-I'm a software Engineer currently living in NYC 🌆 but soon to move to Minneapolis ❄.
-I enjoy playing games (Specifically Dota 2, Catan and Apex Legends), reading sci-fi and fantasy and riding my bike all around town (also on Zwift! 🚲).
+I'm a software Engineer currently living in Minneapolis ❄.
+I enjoy playing games (Specifically Dota 2, Catan and Apex Legends), reading sci-fi and fantasy and riding my bike all around town (also on weightlifting!).

 ## Projects 📦
 ### Unity Course 🎒